 Features

-Lightweight REST API backend for accessing the database storage (implemented as a RESTful Spring web service)
+It includes a lightweight REST API backend for accessing the database storage (implemented as a RESTful Spring web service).

 HTML5 Event Calendar Initialization